rnhc1000/calculatorWeb/README.md

 ## _Overview_

+This app is a calculator supporting basic math operations and a random string generator.
+The goal is to evaluate how a dev face the challenge of building a RESTful API to be consumed by a ReactJS-based front-end app. available at (https://calculatorweb.ferreiras.dev.br).
+There are some specific requirements such as authentication and authorization, data persistence, data recovery, consume a specific api -> (https://random.org), authenticated endpoints and some other requirements.
-This app has been coded using Java 21, Spring Boot, Spring JPA, Flyway, Jackson, Lombok, OpenAPI, MySQL.
+The app has been coded using Java 21, Spring Boot, Spring Security, Spring JPA, Spring Webflux, Flyway, Jackson, Lombok, OpenAPI, MySQL, Docker and hosted in an AWS EC2 instance with secure access provided by a NGINX SSL proxy reverse.

 - src
     - main